 As far as safety, we preferred seam rippers with plenty of safety-enhancing features, such as built-in safety balls, which help to protect the untreated fabric as you go about working.
 We also liked seam rippers that shipped with durable protective caps and those that featured foldable designs, the latter allowing the blade to quite literally disappear when not in use.

 We also liked seam rippers that were compact enough to store in most sewing kits or featured other storage-enhancing features, such as built-in hanging holes.
 Finally, we liked seam rippers that shipped with additional accessories, such as scissor trimmers, for slicing away errant and fabric, and durable storage bags.
+For more quality product recommendations like this, check out our guide to the best shovel.

 Best Seam Ripper for Fabric Buyer’s Guide